 A new research area, the SALT Research Ferit F. Şahenk Hall, opened on the basement floor in March 2017.
 This space is open for use by Masters and Doctorate students, as well as academics and independent researchers.
 Those wanting to use the space and its publications should fill out a registration form.
 This space is open from Tuesday to Saturday, from 10am to 7pm.

-SALT's second branch, SALT Galata, is located in the historic Ottoman Bank on Bankalar Caddesi (formerly known as Voyvoda Caddesi) in Karaköy.
+SALT's second branch (after the first on İstiklal Caddesi), SALT Galata, is located in the historic Ottoman Bank on Bankalar Caddesi (formerly known as Voyvoda Caddesi) in Karaköy.
 SALT Galata houses the Ottoman Bank Museum; an exhibition space on its sub-ground-floor level; a research library (SALT Research); an auditorium seating over 200 people; an Open Archive; a cafe and a restaurant; workshop spaces; and a bookstore run by well-known Beyoğlu bookseller Robinson Crusoe.

-Note that SALT Galata is closed on Mondays, and the opening hours on Sunday are 12pm-6pm.
+Note that SALT Galata is closed on Mondays, and the opening hours on Sunday change to 12pm-6pm.